Stigmas, guilt, and other challenges faced by these student parents everyday

 “[The professor] told me that we can not have our phones out and I told her that I needed to see if somebody is calling me — sometimes [my kids’] school calls me or my mom and she can’t pick them up,” she shares her frustration.

 “After that, the professor did apologize several times the following weeks after that.
 I think she got a better perspective.”
-Sandoval says to talk to professors and start a conversation on campus, or it will be a difficult experience.
+Talking to professors at school is essential for students who are in different circumstances than most.

-Sandoval says a way for Mason to improve their child care center is to expand it.
+Sandoval suggests Mason on improving their child care center by expanding it.
 This will allow for more children, infants and child care assistance.

 MASON’S CDC PROGRAM